 The Dangers of Lead Piping in your Water System

-Older plumbing works and water systems have an increased risk of being contaminated with lead, which could lead to some serious health implications, explains Swiftclean’s National Field Manager, Simon Frost.
+Older plumbing works and water systems have an increased risk of being contaminated with lead, which could lead to some serious health implications, explains Swiftclean’s Field Operation Manager, Jon Conrad.

 Unpainted lead pipes often appear dull grey, are softer than other metals, and often have a swollen joint next to the tap.